Vascular dementia is characterized by a chronic progressive multifaceted impairment of cognitive function.

-Loss of brain parenchyma is predominately from cerebrovascular causes such as infarction and small-vessel changes.
+Loss of brain parenchyma is predominantly from cerebrovascular causes such as infarction and small-vessel changes.

 A large overlap exists with Alzheimer dementia and many patients have a mixed form of dementia.

 Vascular dementia is a chronic progressive disease of the brain bringing about cognitive impairment.
 The executive functions of the brain such as planning are more prominently affected than memory.
 Motor and mood changes are often seen early.
-The underlying damage occurs to both gray matter and white matter from predominantly vascular causes: that is, infarction, ischemia, hemorrhage, and small-vessel changes.
-Alzheimer disease (AD) can be a comorbidity, with mixed dementia being common.
+The underlying damage occurs to both gray matter and white matter from predominantly vascular causes: that is, infarction, leukoaraiosis, hemorrhage, and small-vessel changes.
+Mixed dementia (vascular dementia with comorbid Alzheimer disease) is common.

 History and exam